reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

   - A list of all the existing todo items
   - A footer section that shows the number of non-completed todos, and shows filtering options
 - Todo list items should have a checkbox that toggles their "completed" status.
-We should also be able to add a color-coded category tag for a predefined list of colors.
+We should also be able to add a color-coded category tag for a predefined list of colors, and delete todo items.
 - The counter should pluralize the number of active todos: "0 items", "1 item", "3 items", etc
 - There should be buttons to mark all todos as completed, and to clear all completed todos by removing them
 - There should be to ways to filter the displayed todos in the list: